-7.4.1.
-Have an adopted Design Code SPD which was adopted in January 2024, which supports existing design-based policies in the Local Plan.
+- 7.4.1.
+Have an adopted Design Code SPD which was adopted in January 20243, which supports existing design-based policies in the Local Plan.
 This covers both urban and rural area and provides detailed design principles and character area guidance.
 Its main focus is on:

 - Building form and massing

 - Street layout and connectivity

 - Materials and detailing

 - Public realm and landscaping

-7.4.2.
+- 7.4.2.
 This Design Code is available as an interactive online document for ease of use.
-Their guidance also separates into area specific design requirements which offers detailed guidance based on different areas and housing types across their district, whilst also separating Great Yarmouth itself into different categories.
+Their guidance also separates into area specific design requirements which offers detailed guidance based on different areas

-[Great Yarmouth Design Code](#)
+3 [Great Yarmouth Design Code](#)